louiswilbrink/generator-wilforge/README.md

 The following prompts allow the generator to integrate with platform services.
 You'll need to create accounts for these services.
 Default endpoints have been created in order to demonstrate integrated services, but are throttled and should be replaced immediately.

 1.)
 Firebase Endpoint (e.g my-new-app.firebaseio.com)

 2.)
 Mandrill API Key

+### Running the App

+Once the generator is finished running, start the application using the following command:

+`gulp serve`

 ## Dependencies